apache/maven-resolver/src/site/markdown/local-repository.md

 This example above is merely a showcase how to obtain LRM implementation in unit tests.

-## Shared access to Local Repository
+## Shared Access to Local Repository

 In case of shared (multi-threaded, multi-process or even multi host) access to local repository, coordination is a must, as local repository is hosted